Every other modern state has universal health care. How many Americans have to die before we have health care for all in the United States?

 Some action is being taken.
 But not enough.

-According to a new study, nearly 50 million Americans cannot afford needed health care (Common Dreams, 3-31-21).
+According to a recent study, nearly 50 million Americans right now cannot afford needed health care (Common Dreams, 3-31-21).
 This is unacceptable.

 Restore Social Security and Medicare Operating Budget Back to 2010 Levels